Free

 What is Planning Poker?

-The technique was popularised by James Grenning in 2002 and later described by Mike Cohn in Agile Estimating and Planning.
+The technique was introduced by James Grenning in 2002 and popularised by Mike Cohn in Agile Estimating and Planning (2005).
 It has since become the de-facto standard for story point estimation across scrum, kanban, and SAFe teams worldwide.

 How It Works